rawziNael/Reading-Notes/Growth Mindset.md

 Follow these steps to develop your a Growth Mindset:

 1- Determine where you sit now
 2- Explore why you want to develop a growth mindset
-3- Find examples of others who have developed a growth mindset 4- Change your perspective on failure
+3- Find examples of others who have developed a growth mindset
+4- Change your perspective on failure
 5- Understand your own limitations
-6- Notice how you speak and act
-7- Learn about brain plasticity